Step 4. Link to Active Directory domain

 This is the name and password of the designated user in Active Directory you have created on the previous step, see Step 3.
-Create User for Kerberos and LDAP authentication
+Create a user in AD for Kerberos auth and LDAP lookup

 .
 NOTE that on operating systems other than Ubuntu you might need to type firstname.lastname@example.org